DM-AirTech/VertiPlace/README.md

 [![Website](https://img.shields.io/website?up_message=online&url=https%3A%2F%2Fwww.dm-airtech.com/)](https://www.dm-airtech.com/)

 ## 1. Introduction
-VertiPlace<sup>GWC</sup> is a software solution that correlates hourly weather data available at the climate scale, given geography and VTOL specifications, to query and perform customized Operability Analysis for the positioning of Vertiports.
+Open repository containing user scripts to call VertiPlace<sup>GWC</sup>, a software solution that correlates hourly weather data available at the climate scale, given geography and VTOL specifications, to query and perform customized Operability Analysis for the positioning of Vertiports.

 Note: This GitHub repository focuses on the API of VertiPlace<sup>GWC</sup>.
 For access to the GUI, please visit our website directly.